deyirao/fujisan/README.md

 12. ~~Add dutch text for the dutch version of the website~~

-13. ~~Remove the "br" tags in the index.html and set the text breaks per CSS~~
+13. ~~Remove the 'br' tags in the index.html and set the text breaks per CSS~~

 14. Make the website responsive for all screens (qhd, full hd, etc.)